Here are some tips from pet owners and kennel owners to help you decide on the best for your pet.

 - Do you provide food?
 Is this included or a separate fee?
 Can I bring in special food for my pet?

 - What additional classes, training or other amenities do you provide?

 WHN TIP – Just In Case: Ask friends, family, neighbors, etc. if they could be a back-up plan for pet sitting.
 Keep a list of their addresses/phone numbers in case you need them in a hurry.

 WHN TIP – Back It Up: Even if you decide not to go ahead with a certain service, it’s always good to have a back-up.
 That way, if your regular provider is closed or unavailable, you have another option.

-WHN TIP – Busiest Days: Kennels are usually busiest on Mondays and Fridays.
+WHN TIP – Busiest days are usually Mondays and Fridays.

 Questions to Ask

 - What training do you and your staff have?